 "And let me guess," Hawkeye grumbled, looking like he wanted to punch something.
 "The instant they found she was on probation or got a mouthful of Naru's badmouthing, they forgot all about her and moved on to dealing with any other crackpots or loons they had bothering them."

 "That would seem to be the case," Yui confirmed.
 "I have also confirmed that Probation Officer Naru Narusegawa had a warrant made out for Mari's arrest, and for the confiscation of her suit and equipment.
-Records indicate that the warrant was finalized earlier this evening.
+Records indicate that the warrant was finalized earlier this evening, and that she took a team of Code: Blue officers to make the arrest.
 However, they have not been heard from since."

 "Most likely, Mari fought back when they tried to arrest her," Captain America noted with a hint of pride.
 "And won."